 Consider eating out for lunch as many restaurants offer lunch deals or costs 2/3 the price compared to their dinner menu.
 Also, be sure to take advantage of happy hour drink deals which most cities will have.

 Shopping for souvenirs is expensive and your luggage will stay light (saving you on those pesky luggage fees).
 Not only that, the time saved shopping can be used to see another highlight in the destination you are visiting.

-Remember traveling is achievable for everyone regardless of a budget.
+Traveling is achievable for everyone regardless of a budget.
 All you need is a desire to travel and the knowledge to travel smart.